Manufacturing Safety Alliance of BC

 • Access tools, resources, and information to help address mental health in the workplace.

-Mental illnesses are conditions in which a person’s mood and behaviours negatively impact their day-to-day functioning.
+Mental illnesses are conditions in which a person’s mood and behaviour negatively impact their day-to-day functioning.
 These health problems can include depression, anxiety, schizophrenia, substance use, and other illnesses and addictions.

 If you or someone in your workplace is experiencing a mental health crisis and needs immediate medical support, call 9-1-1.